 Recruitment processes

-Members shall put in place adequate procedures to ensure the documentation of all stages of their recruitment processes, including but not limited to: recording the time and date of CV’s sent, interviews arranged, and the outcome of offers of employment or engagement.
+Members shall put in place adequate procedures to ensure the documentation of all stages of their recruitment processes, including but not limited to: recording the time and date of CVs sent, interviews arranged, and the outcome of offers of employment or engagement.

 Members shall ensure that all advertisements and marketing to attract Candidates comply with applicable legislation.